-The Habs are so deeply ingrained in the city’s psyche that tickets can be hard to come by.
-While the majority of regular season seats are sold out before the very first face-off, the Canadiens organization will release a certain number of tickets on game day (unused tickets that were previously reserved by the NHL or the opposing team, for example), so be sure to check the Habs official website.
-Failing that, season ticket holders also put unused tickets up for purchase on the team’s only sanctioned resale site, the Ticket Vault.
+The Habs are so deeply ingrained in the city’s psyche that tickets can be hard to come by — but not always impossible.
+In addition to single tickets, group tickets can be had at a discount depending on the size of your group, and there are special University Nights that feature reduced tickets for university students that even come with a beer.
+And great hockey watching is made even greater by the many premium fan “experiences” the Bell Centre has on offer, from sweet suite packages, to fine pre-game dining, to a bucket-list Ultimate Experience, to behind-the-scenes guided tours and more.
+Also worth noting: while the majority of regular season seats are sold out before the very first faceoff, the Canadiens organization will release a certain number of tickets on game day (unused tickets that were previously reserved by the NHL or the opposing team, for example), so be sure to check the Habs official website.

 Named for the year the Canadiens were founded (fun fact: the Habs are the longest continuously operating professional ice hockey team in the world), Club 1909 is the official points program and online portal for Canadiens fans.
 Anyone can join, it’s free, and you can earn points for cool Canadiens items like signed pucks, a commemorative Carey Price plaque or a Habs backpack.
 Rewards also include access to unique and exclusive experiences, like the chance to catch a game from the press gallery or enjoy free food and drinks while watching from the one-of-a-kind Renaissance Montreal Loft (which even has its own swing) up in the rafters of the Bell Centre.
 Go Habs, go!